denniswangcodes/breadchaser-netlify/content/pages/index.md

     type: DividerSection
   - type: CarouselSection
     title: null
-    subtitle: What our customers say about us
+    subtitle: What our users say about us
     items:
       - title: >-
           “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
-        tagline: Testimonial 1
+        tagline: Testimonial
-        subtitle: 'Maria Walters, Company'
+        subtitle: 'Jon Doe, Sample Company'
         text: >-
           Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae.